-Paying contactors can be more tax efficient than remunerating PAYE employees.
-Employers benefit from avoiding National Insurance payments, pension contributions, sickness and holiday pay.
+Paying contactors is more tax efficient than remunerating PAYE employees.
+That’s because employers benefit from avoiding National Insurance payments, pension contributions, sickness and holiday pay.

-Contractors can benefit too.
-Typically, mainstream contractors own limited liability companies, which they use to invoice clients and remunerate themselves.
+Contractors benefit too.
+Some contractors own limited liability companies from which they invoice clients and remunerate themselves.
 This is tax efficient for the contractor because salaries can be subsidised by dividend payments which are free of National Insurance and personal tax.

-As you might expect, Her Majesty’s Revenue and Customs (HMRC) is quite aware of this particular ruse and the aptly named ‘disguised employee’.
-These are people who maintain a contract relationship with an organisation, but operate just like any other employee.
+Her Majesty’s Revenue and Customs (HMRC) is aware of so called ‘disguised employee’.
+They have a contract relationship with an organisation, but operate just like any other employee.

-If HMRC determines that a contractor is an employee by another name, then you can be sure that both employer and contractor will be asked to pay backdated taxes that would have otherwise accrued.
-As you might imagine, this can be very costly, rather messy and something that everyone would rather avoid.
+If HMRC determines that a contractor is an employee by another name, both the employer and the contractor can be asked to pay backdated taxes.
+As you might imagine, this can be very costly and a position to be avoided.

 The key IR35 points